-Visit the United Services Military Apprenticeship Program website to identify and register for apprenticeships, track progress, and report completion: https://www.cool.osd.mil/uscg/credential_basics/index.html?apprenticeship.
+Visit the United Services Military Apprenticeship Program website to identify and register for apprenticeships, track progress, and report completion. https://dodcareerready.usalearning.gov/service_members/apprenticeships.

 Credentialing Opportunities On-Line Program (COOL)

 The Credentialing Opportunities On-Line Program or COOL for short, can help determine if your military experience translates into a civilian credential.